spaelling/pim-cli/README.md

 ## Commands

 run `pim --help` for a list of command.
+The help sections are mostly unfinished.
+My focus is on documenting the most useful commands.

 ### pim list

+Commands for listing different areas.
+This is in the context of the currently logged in user.

 #### pim list tenants